The Growing Battle Over Water

 To the east of Los Angeles, water rights for the Colorado River were defined by the Colorado River Compact of 1922, which divided states bordering the river into upper basin states (in the mountains) and lower basin states (in the plains).
-The compact also appropriated the annual amount of water each group of states could withdraw from the river.
+The compact also appropriated the annual amount of water each group of states could withdraw from the river with the upper basin states receiving the same amount as the lower basin states.
 The compact was modified when the Hoover Dam was constructed, at which time the lower basin states (Arizona, California, Nevada) were allocated annual withdrawal amounts.
 These amounts have led to fierce litigation between Arizona and California, which changed the appropriations in Arizona’s favor.
 For a long time, only California has completely utilized its quota each year and its surplus was guaranteed by the Secretary of the Interior until 2016.
 By that time, surging development in Arizona and southern Nevada will require diversion of their quotas from the Colorado and the surplus will no longer be available to California.
 At some stage, also, upper basin states Colorado and New Mexico may challenge the 1922 Compact to obtain increased quotas of water to fuel growth in these states.
 At the same time, environmental considerations were not a factor of the original compact.
 For example, the allocations were not based on estimates of the impact of long-term withdrawal on hydrology and ecosystems.
 These factors will also likely become significant issues in the future.